 What you'll need

 - A hub, which is any Google Nest device that supports Matter, such as the Nest Hub (2nd generation).
-You may purchase a hub at the Google Store or at your preferred retailer.

 - A Linux machine running the X11 windowing system.